 - Check if onsite catering is an option.
-At the Wingatui Function Centre, they have onsite caterers available, but also allow you to organise your own caterers if you wish.
+Sometimes you must stick with onsite caterers, and others allow you to organise your own caterers if you wish.

 - Decide on your budget.
 It’s no use falling in love with a wedding venue and then finding out the price is too high.
 Find out upfront before you make any decisions on whether to book or not.

 - Ask about the services they offer.
-For instance, the Wingatui Function Centre offer both a cash bar and BYO as part of their bar services.
-They can also personalise your reception menu, which if you have dietary requirements is a huge plus!
+For instance, some venues can offer a cash bar or BYO as part of their bar services.

 - Find out about different rooms at the venue.
 Is there somewhere separate you can have the ceremony before moving to the reception room?